sovangwidomski/s3drop/README.md

 ## ✨ What It Does

 - **📤 Upload Forms** - Generate beautiful HTML forms with drag & drop file upload
-- **📥 Download URLs** - Create secure, time-limited download links
+- **📥 Download URLs** - Create secure, time-limited download links with professional instruction pages
 - **🔧 Smart Configuration** - Save your settings, favorite buckets, and preferences
 - **📋 History Tracking** - Keep track of all your generated URLs and forms
 - **🔒 CORS Management** - Automatically detect and configure CORS settings
-- **🎯 Interactive Mode** - Menu-driven interface that's actually enjoyable to use
+- **🎯 Interactive Mode** - Menu-driven interface with file browsing and smart navigation
+- **📁 File Browser** - Navigate S3 buckets like a file manager to select files easily

 ## 🎬 Quick Demo